kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
 <li><strong>Typography</strong></li>
 <ul>
   <li>I vistied <a href="https://fonts.google.com/">Google fonts </a> website to explore available font options for my project.
-After consideration two font types were selected as appropirate.</li>
+After consideration I selected two font types as appropirate.</li>
   <li>I decided to use <a href="https://fonts.google.com/?query=Lato">Lato</a> font as the main font in this project with <a href="https://fonts.google.com/?query=oswald">Oswald</a> as the second font used for the club name.
 Both fonts were imported from Google fonts website.</li>
 </ul>
 </ul>